system shell

 Lucknow

-Pipes in syshell are streams of values, meaning you can pass any values without losing their type.
-Use put instead of print to preserve types:
+Pipes in syshell are streams of values, so it allows to pass them without losing their type:

 Tokio Japan